-Normal activities may be resumed two to six weeks after surgery.
+Normal activities may be resumed 2-6 weeks after surgery.

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Complications from a ganglion resection are rare and seldom serious.
 Ganglion resection surgery can occasionally result in pain or scarring.
-Recurrence of the ganglion will happen in one out of five patients.
+Recurrence of the ganglion will happen in 1 out of 5 patients.

 Would you recommend removal rather than aspiration?

 Depending on several factors, including the size and location of the wound, your doctor will advise you when it is safe to return to exercise.
-It is usually between two and six weeks after surgery.
+It is usually 2-6 weeks after surgery.

 This is possible but unlikely.
-Ganglion resection will result in a scar and there is a one in five chance of the ganglion coming back after the operation.
+Ganglion resection will result in a scar and there is a 1 in 5 chance of the ganglion coming back after the operation.